 Our final stop was in ‘happening’ Shoreditch.
 We went to Pizza East for a welcome cup of tea.
 It’s a large warehouse in a converted biscuit factory with long wooden tables.
 The salted caramel and chocolate tart that we enjoyed with our tea was delicious without being in any way prissy.
 Just a wonderfully flavoured caramel topping with a big dollop of cream on traditional shortcrust pastry.
 A fitting end to a tour of East London.

 And so our four hour food tour was over.
 We all left feeling unable to eat another mouthful.
 Even as a London resident for over thirty years I discovered new things, tried old favourites and got the chance to cross a few more off my own personal bucket list.

-Eating London Food Tours comes highly recommended.
+Eating London Food Tours comes highly recommended and there are a range of options in different parts of town including beer tours and an Indian/Bangladeshi one in Brick Lane.
 If you are a Londoner like me, you’ll enjoy an insight into one of London’s most diverse areas.
 If you are visiting, it’s a great way to see a part of London that perhaps needs more than a gentle stroll to get to grips with the maze of history, culture and food, experiencing some of the best there is in a short space of time.